European studies at Oxford

 The Bodleian Library has been acquiring material from Europe since its inception in the early 17th century.
 Highlights of its European collections include rare scientific works by Copernicus, Galileo and Kepler; illuminated medieval manuscripts and classical papyri; and the largest archive of material from the composer Felix Mendelssohn outside Berlin.
 Notable individual items in its collections include the oldest known manuscript of the French national epic Chanson de Roland, one of 48 surviving copies of the Gutenberg Bible, and a very rare first edition of Cervantes’ Don Quixote.

-The Faculty of Music’s Bate Collection is the most comprehensive collection in Britain of European musical instruments.
+The Faculty of Music’s Bate Collection of musical instruments is the most comprehensive collection in Britain of European musical instruments.
 More than 1,000 instruments are on display, including instruments by all the most important English, French and German makers, showing the development of wind and percussion instruments from the Renaissance to the present day.

 Oxford University has substantial links with European institutions, universities and other organisations.